angrybacon/doomsday-wiki/markdown/chapters/meandeck/interaction.md

 {{Chalice of the Void}} is a Legacy staple that is featured in a number of decks.
-It seeks to generate card advantage by (hopefully) countering a number of cards or preventing the casting of cards of a certain cmc.
-Normally Chalice is set to X = 1 most of the time which, although can be a heavy detriment to a deck comprised of predominantly one cost cards, does not stop the deck winning the game.
+It seeks to generate card advantage by (hopefully) countering a number of cards or preventing the casting of cards of a certain CMC.
+Normally Chalice is set to X = 1 most of the time which, although can be a heavy detriment to a deck comprised of predominantly one cost cards, does not stop the deck from winning the game.

 Although it certainly is convenient trying to get {B}{B}{B} from Dark Ritual,